Tulip-Dev/tulip/doc/python/gettingstarted.rst

     $ pip install tulip-python

-To install the :mod:`tulipogl` and :mod:`tulipgui` modules, issue the following command from a terminal prompt:
+To install the :mod:`tulipgui` module, issue the following command from a terminal prompt:

 .. code:: shell